Garylikai/Garylikai.github.io/_pages/research.md

 1. *Deep Learning* by Ian Goodfellow, Yoshua Bengio and Aaron Courville, 2016, The MIT Press

 **R**
+See R cheatsheets for R packages, RStudio IDE, R Markdown and a lot more on https://www.rstudio.com/resources/cheatsheets/.
 1. *A Beginner's Guide to R* by Alain Zuur, Elena N. Ieno and Erik Meesters, 2009, Springer
 - A good introduction to R without statistics.
 2. *Introductory Statistics with R* by Peter Dalgaard, 2nd edition, 2008, Springer